archchika02/CRUD-based-Ordering-Portal/README.md

 ---

 > [!IMPORTANT]
 > **Database Location**: The database file is located at `backend/database.sqlite`.
-It is automatically ignored by Git to protect your local data records.
+It is automatically ignored by Git.